sergiosja/Yatzy/README.md

 If you have never played Yatzy before, you might want to read the rules below.

 ## Rules
-Roll the die and see what values you are presented.
+Roll the dice and see what values you are presented.
 Generally, you can roll the die a maximum of three times.
 Here are your options:

 ```
 Ones to Sixes